trailofbits/algo/docs/Troubleshooting.md

 You are running an old version of `pip` that cannot build the `pycrypto` dependency.
 Upgrade to a new version of `pip` by running `sudo pip install -U pip`.

+### Little Snitch is broken when connected to the VPN

+Little Snitch is not compatible with IPSEC VPNs due to a known bug in macOS and there is no solution.
+The Little Snitch "filter" does not get incoming packets from IPSEC VPNs and, therefore, cannot evaluate any rules over them.
+Their developers have filed a bug report with Apple but there has been no response.
+There is nothing they or Algo can do to resolve this problem on their own.
+You can read more about this problem in [issue #134](https://github.com/trailofbits/algo/issues/134).

-### Various parts of the internet appear to be offline through the VPN
+### Various websites appear to be offline through the VPN

-The issue may related to the MTU size, try to use `ping` with the don't fragment bit and various packet size in order to determine the MTU size for your network and set up this properly on the physical adapter.
+This issue appears intermittently due to issues with MTU size.
+If you experience this issue, we recommend filing a ticket for assistance.
+Advanced users can troubleshoot the correct MTU size by retrying `ping` with the "don't fragment" bit size and decreasing packet size.
+This will determine the correct MTU size for your network, which you then need to update on your network adapter.